JamieMair/SCOSourceControl/README.md

 10. Push this commit to the Github repository.
 11. Create a pull request to merge in your changes to the main branch.
 12. Keep iterating on your code until all tests pass.
+13. Add your university username and real name to the top of the file in the location indicated.

 # Additional Tasks